SoClassical/physicalcomputing/hw/midterm/README.md

 # Midterm Project

-#### Project ideas: 1) Three LEDs to indicate three seconds pick number and letter, then it will tell you your fortune 2) Answer a  true/false question.
+#### Potential project ideas: 1) Three LEDs to indicate three seconds pick number and letter, then it will tell you your fortune 2) Answer a  true/false question.
 A certain tune will play depending on the answer.

-### The Trivia Game
+## The Trivia Game

 #### The finished product: https://youtu.be/n2zen_ChrSQ